lexe-app/lexe-public/SECURITY.md

 The _key_ observation here is that even if SGX's isolation guarantees have been partially compromised, the primary assets that Lexe needs to protect are the cryptographic keys used inside the node.
 More specifically, Lexe can harden the user node software against side channel and transient execution attacks by ensuring that sensitive operations (such as signing data) are conducted by libraries which are constant time.
 For example, the library that Lexe uses for ed25519 (`ring`) has been hardened in this regard, and so has the library used for node signatures (`secp256k1`), which requires passing in a random number generator any time a sensitive cryptographic operation is conducted.
-What this means is that absent a complete break of SGX's confidentiality or attestation guarantees, Raven will have a very hard time trying to extract sensitive data out of the enclave.
+What this means is that absent a complete break of SGX's confidentiality or attestation guarantees, Roger will have a very hard time trying to extract sensitive data out of the enclave.
 Additionally, we are careful to zeroize memory after keys have been `drop()`ped in order to prevent leaking sensitive information in the case that an attacker has an exploit capable of reading uninitialized memory (such as ÆPIC Leak).

 ### Intel